 There’s no doubting that babies in sunglasses look ridiculously cute.

-But does a baby really need to wear a pair of sunglasses?
+But does a baby really need to wear a pair?

 Because your baby’s eyes and skin are more delicate than your own, the answer is a resounding yes.

 Wearing a pair of sunglasses will help protect your baby’s eyes and skin from harmful UV rays, which can cause irreversible damage.

 But from what age should they start?
 And how should you choose a pair of shades for your little one to wear on their next beach vacation?

 Do Newborns Need Sunglasses?

 In theory your newborn should not need to wear sunglasses, because they should never be in direct sun.

 This is the advice from the American Academy of Pediatrics (AAP), who state that babies below the age of six months should not be exposed to the sun.

 So ideally, by using a stroller sun shade, umbrella or seeking the shade provided by trees or buildings, you newborn will always be out of the sun.

 However, if sun exposure if unavoidable for even short periods then yes, it’s best to put a pair of sunglasses on your newborn to protect their sensitive eyes and skin from the sun.